RSachinShetty/scenario-examples/CKA/etcd-restore/finish.md

 ### WELL DONE !

-You solved this Services & Networking Challenges!
+You solved this Architecture, Installation & Maintenance Challenges!